Willy Adames Player Props: Brewers vs. White Sox

-Willy Adames, with a slugging percentage of .289 in his past 10 games -- including one home run -- will be in action for the Milwaukee Brewers against the Chicago White Sox, with Jesse Scholtens on the mound, August 12 at 7:15 PM ET.
+The Milwaukee Brewers and Willy Adames (.308 slugging percentage over his past 10 games, including one homer), take on starter Dylan Cease and the Chicago White Sox at Guaranteed Rate Field, Sunday at 2:10 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the White Sox.
+He had a one-hit showing in his previous game (1-for-4) against the White Sox.

 Willy Adames Game Info & Props vs. the White Sox